|License Type||SaaS & On-Premise|

 f.
 Automatically close out vulnerabilities in Contrast once developers close out Jira tickets

 Once you’ve added the webhook provided by the Contrast UI in your Jira you’ll be able to configure how the two-way interactions are handled.
-In this example, I have various mappings for the DONE status, differing by their substatus/resolution (e.g. Won’t Do, Duplicate).
-I decided to map these resolutions to various vulnerability statuses.
+In this example, we have various mappings for the DONE status, differing by their substatus/resolution (e.g. Won’t Do, Duplicate).
+We will map these resolutions to various vulnerability statuses.
 Changing the status of the ticket in the Jira project to any of the ticket statuses in the left column will update the status of the associated vulnerability to the status in the right column.

 As a Jira administrator, set up the webhook.